quentin-euler/CSFI/README.md

 To install the required package, simply run : pip install -r requirements.txt
+The code was written and tested with python 3.12.10

 If you use tif files :
 - Reflectance should be between 0 and 1